EH30/simplicity_language/README.md

 # simplicity_language
-Language Created by: Nytmare2006 coded by: EH
+Language Created by: Nytmare2006
+Coded by: EH